lqhuang/typed-settings/docs/why.rst

   - Both functions allow you to customize config file paths, prefixes et cetera.

-.. - Use logging for
-..
+- Uses debug logging:

-..   - Config files that are being loaded
+  - Config files that are being loaded or that cannot be found
-..   - Not found config files (warn for optional, error for mandtory files (in addition to an exception))
-..   - Name of settings files env var
-..   - Names of env vars loaded
+  - Looked up env vars

 .. _click: https://click.palletsprojects.com/